 Dr. Erwin W. Lutzer is a current member of the Moody Center Board of Directors.
 He serves as Pastor Emeritus of The Moody Church in Chicago, Ill., is a featured speaker on three Moody Church Media radio programs and is an award-winning author of numerous books.
-Dr. Lutzer recently received an Emmy award from the Chicago/Midwest Chapter of the National Academy of Television Arts & Sciences, and he will be teaching a new course, “Making Sermon Preparation Simpler,” available through Moody Center Online in early 2019.
+Dr. Lutzer received an Emmy award in 2018 from the Chicago/Midwest Chapter of the National Academy of Television Arts & Sciences.
+To read more from Pastor Lutzer, visit his blog.

 Photo Credits (top to bottom):

 First (cover photo): Double rainbow outside the Auditorium at Moody Center Northfield, immediately following the Oct.
 23 launch event, staff photo; Second: Dr. Erwin Lutzer giving keynote address during launch event, courtesy of Rebecca Lutzer; Third: Worship during the launch event, staff photo; and Fourth: Board members at Round Top, including (L-R) Dr. Erwin Lutzer, Emmitt Mitchell (President/Board Chairman) and Dr. Edward “Woody” White, courtesy of Rebecca Lutzer.